dima853/self_university/network/projects/dns/docs.md

 **Important Consideration:**  Error logging policies will vary between management domains.
 Some may prioritize minimal logging ("if it doesn't affect me, ignore it"), while others will favor vigilant monitoring of protocol anomalies.

-# Configuration - A Summary
+# RFC 1123: Configuration - A Summary

 This section of RFC 1123 addresses the challenges and necessities of configuration within internet protocol implementations.
 While a fully self-configuring internet suite is the ideal, it remains a distant goal.
 Here's a breakdown of the key points: